xTunner/frontend/resources/assets/docs/configuration.md

     - "~/assets/output" # relative to the user's home directory
 ```

+Caching happens after the dependency step, so the directories that are specified in `cache_directories` must be available before then.

 Caches are private, and are not shared with other projects.

 <h2 id="database">Database setup</h2>